Rhadinosticta banksi

 commonly known as the northern wiretail.

-It prefers fresh water streams and pools.
+Northern wiretail prefers fresh water streams and pools.
 The adult is a small to medium-sized damselfly with a length of 35 to 40mm, with the hindwing 20 to 25mm.
 They are dull in colour with a bluish thorax and may have pruinescence toward the end of the abdomen.
 In Australia, the distribution is in suitable habitat from Broome, Western Australia, across the north of the continent to the southern Queensland border.
 The taxon has been assessed in the IUCN Red List as least concern.

+Taxonomy

+Rhadinosticta handschini, described by Lieftinck in 1933, has recently been made a synonym of Rhadinosticta banksi.